MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-These example generates a new collection:
+These examples generate a new collection:

 ```
 where(json("{'name': 'jack', 'age': '15'}"), x, x.value == 'jack')